ciscoheat/sveltekit-superforms/README.md

 # Proxy objects

-Sometimes the form data must be proxied, for example if you use a third-party library that uses strings for a `<select>` element, but you want a number in the data structure.
-Or a date picker returns a string, but you want a `Date`.

-When you want a `string` value like this to be automatically converted and updating a value in your form data, there are a number of objects available:
+Sometimes the form data must be proxied, which could happen when you get a `string` value from an input field, third-party library, etc, and want it to be automatically converted and updating a non-string value in your form data structure.
+Fortunately, there are a number of objects available for that:

 ```ts
 import {